Grumman F-14 Tomcat: Notable appearances in media

 F-14A Tomcats of Fighter Squadrons VF-51 "Screaming Eagles" and VF-111 "Sundowners" in formation with F-5E/F Tiger IIs.
 The squadrons provided F-14s for filming aerial sequences in the movie Top Gun.

 The Grumman F-14 Tomcat was central to the 1986 film Top Gun.
 The aviation-themed film was such a success in creating interest in naval aviation that the US Navy, which assisted with the film, set up recruitment desks outside some theaters.
 Producers paid the US Navy as reimbursement for flight time of aircraft in the film with an F-14 billed at per flight hour.
 The F-14 Tomcat was also featured in the sequel, Top Gun: Maverick (2022).
 Two F-14As of VF-84 from USS Nimitz were featured in the 1980 film The Final Countdown, with four from the squadron in the 1996 release Executive Decision.
+The television series JAG frequently used stock footage of the F-14 from other media, including Top Gun.
 Multiple F-14s are featured in the 2008 documentary Speed & Angels, featuring the story of two young Navy officers working to achieve their dream of becoming F-14 fighter pilots.
-The F-14 served as an inspiration for various fictional aircraft, most notably the Macross franchise's VF-1 Valkyrie, the TurboKat of SWAT Kats: The Radical Squadron also was featured in the anime japanese tv series AREA 88, and the Skystriker XP-14F from the G.I.
+The F-14 served as an inspiration for various fictional aircraft, most notably the Macross franchise's VF-1 Valkyrie and the Skystriker XP-14F from the G.I.
 Joe: A Real American Hero toyline.
 Actual F-14s were featured in the first episode of Macross Zero, the OVA prequel to Super Dimension Fortress Macross (adapted as Robotech in the US).